minhnguyenba/ControlAndTrajectoryTracking/README.md

 #### Rest of the questions
 - Q: How would you design a way to automatically tune the PID parameters?

-  A: Using Twiddle as in lessons it will iterate throght the code to find the best PID parameters to have minimum error
+  A: Using Twiddle as in lessons it will iterate through the code to find the best PID parameters to have minimum error

-- Q: PID controller is a model free controller, i.e. it does not use a model of the car.
+- Q: PID controller is a model-free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?

-  A: Pros: it is easy to understand and can be used in many systems and don't need a model of the system
+  A: Pros: it is easy to understand can be used in many systems and doesn't need a model of the system

-     Cons: Not so easy to tune and not that accurate as other controllers that use the system model
+     Cons: Not so easy to tune and not as accurate as other controllers that use the system model

 - Q: (Optional) What would you do to improve the PID controller?
-  A: There are some better tunned parameters by using Twiddle, Ziegler-Nichols method
+  A: There are some better-tunned parameters by using Twiddle, Ziegler-Nichols method